Have questions? We have answers to Frequently Asked Questions below!

-Our frequently asked questions provide detailed answers to many of your questions about our trips and the volunteering experience in general.
-If you have another question not mentioned here, then please send us a note and we’ll respond personally and promptly!
+Look below for answers to frequently asked questions about our trips, the volunteering experience, travel insurance, and more.
+If your question is not answered here, then please contact us and we’ll respond personally and promptly!

 Frequently Asked Questions